 2. Use a Guided Meditation to Release Anger

-When you’re angry it can feel as if any positive self-talk and self-regulation flies out the window.
-Having a guided meditation to release anger is a great way to not have to think on your own, while having the tools readily available to guide you through the anger.
+When you’re angry it can feel as if any positive self-talk and self-regulation fly out the window.
+Having a guided meditation is a great way to not have to think on your own as it offers the tools needed to direct you in releasing the anger.
 I recommend going online to find one that you can download to be able to play both online and offline.

 3. Try Progressive Muscle Relaxation

-Progressive muscle relaxation (PMR) is a great way to help you shift from feeling tense to becoming more relaxed.
-PMR involves focusing on your body from head-to-toe, tightening and releasing different muscles along with the use of your breath.
-PMR is most beneficial to practice with your whole body, however, if you can only tighten certain muscles due to time, injury, or environmental factors, you can try tightening and releasing 2-3 muscle groups, such as your face, hands, and shoulders.
+Progressive muscle relaxation (PMR) is a helpful way to shift you from feeling tense to becoming more relaxed.
+PMR involves focusing on your body from head to toe, tightening and releasing different muscles along with the use of your breath.
+This practice is most beneficial to use with your whole body.
+However, if you can only tighten certain muscles due to time, injury, or environmental factors, you can try tightening and releasing two or three muscle groups, such as your face, hands, and shoulders.

 4. Visualize Your Boundaries

-Visualization is another form of mindfulness that helps you shift from the focus of your anger to another state of being, allowing you to return to the present more calm and relaxed.
-You can try picturing yourself creating a wall of the boundaries that help to protect you.
-Visualize that the boundaries help to create distance from you and the things that trigger your anger.
+Visualization is another form of mindfulness that helps you shift from the focus of your anger to another state of being, allowing you to return to the present more calmly and relaxed.
+You can try picturing yourself creating a wall of boundaries that protect you.
+Visualize that the boundaries create distance from you and the things that trigger your anger.

 5. Visualize Chaos to Calm

-Picture shaking a snow globe and watching all of the snow swirl around.
+Picture shaking a snow globe and watching the snow swirl around.
 The snow represents all of the thoughts and feelings that are contributing to your anger.
-The snow globe doesn’t look at peace again until all of the snow has settled.
-Similarly, you won’t really feel calm until you are able to tweak, change, or eliminate some of those factors.
-Remind yourself that even if you’re feeling shaken up right now, you’ll soon return back to being undisturbed and calm.
+Notice how everything doesn’t look at peace again until all of the snow has settled.
+Similarly, you won’t feel calm until you are able to tweak, change, or eliminate some of the factors that contribute to your anger.
+Remind yourself that even if you’re shaken up right now, you’ll soon return back to being undisturbed and peaceful.

 6. Visualize a Traffic Light for Emotional Regulation

-- Red zone – Stop: Includes emotions like angry, panicked or terrified.
+- Red zone – Stop: The red zone includes emotions such as anger, panic, or terrified.

-- Yellow – Slow down: Emotions that show worry or frustration, and excitement or silliness.
+- Yellow – Slow down: Yellow represents feelings of worry or frustration, and excitement or silliness.

 7. Move Your Body

-Exercising has many benefits, including helping to manage your stress, and it allows you to channel your anger and frustration into something more positive.
-Moving your body is a great way to move any heaviness or stagnant energy out of your system.
-You can choose to move your body with something that is quick and high-intensity such as weight lifting or kickboxing, or slow, intentional movement like yoga or tai chi.
+Exercising has many mental health benefits as it helps to manage your stress and channel your anger and frustration into a positive outlet.
+Moving your body is a great way to release any heaviness or stagnant energy out of your system.
+You can choose to move your body with something that is quick and high-intensity, such as weight lifting or kickboxing, or intentional movement, such as yoga or tai chi.

 8. Dance It Out

 Dance is another form of movement that can be done at a fast or slow pace.
-Dance also helps to move your body to help process and release tense or heavy emotions.
-Dance is a great way to challenge your brain, forcing it to focus on something other than what was making you angry.
-Turn on some music that makes you feel good and makes you want to move!
+Dance helps get your body moving, aiding you in processing and releasing tense or heavy emotions.
+It can also be used to challenge your brain, forcing it to focus on something other than what was making you angry.
+Turn on some music that makes you feel good and gets you on your feet!

 9. Walk to Wind Down

-Walking away from a high-stress situation is a great way to manage your anger.
-Walking gives you the opportunity to remove yourself from the situation that is contributing to your anger.
-It also allows you to ponder and think about how to react in a way that won’t make the situation worse.
-Walking, especially outside, helps you to zoom out, take a step back and give you a chance to breathe.
+Walking away from a high-stress situation completely separates you from an anger trigger.
+This gives you the opportunity to remove yourself from the situation to ponder and think about how to best respond.
+Walking, especially outside, helps you to zoom out, take a step back, and breathe.
 Anything that gets your blood pumping will help clear your mind.

 10. Write It Out

-Journal all of the thoughts that are fueling your anger.
-Being able to have everything written down without judgment or a filter can really help to release your anger.
-Journaling can help you see all of the reasons that you are upset and gives you an opportunity to let go of the things that are bothering you.
-You can also choose to rip up what you have written or save it as something to look back on to track your growth later on.
+Journaling for your mental health includes writing out all of your thoughts that fuel anger.
+Being able to see everything written down without judgment or filters can genuinely help release your anger.
+Journaling allows you to see the reasons that you are upset and gives you an opportunity to let go of these things.
+You can also choose to rip up what you have written or save it as something to look back on to track your growth.

 11. Write a Letter to Express Yourself

-This isn’t a letter that is intended to be sent, rather a journaling exercise to help you say all of the things that you either wish you could say, knowing that saying those things aloud would make the situation worse.
-Most of the time people feel angry or upset because they don’t feel heard or their feelings aren’t being validated.
-Again, this letter isn’t intended to be sent to the person that has upset you, but it may help you facilitate a conversation in the future.
+This isn’t a letter that is intended to be sent, but rather a journaling exercise.
+Write out all of the things you wish you could say, especially if they could make a situation worse.
+Many women often become angry or upset because they don’t feel heard or validated.
+Again, this letter isn’t intended to be sent to the person who has upset you, but it may help you facilitate a conversation in the future.

 12. Create a Thought Record to Process

-Creating a thought record that helps you analyze the event, the factors that contribute to the event, and the reasons why you are feeling triggered.
-This can help you discover that it may not actually be anger that you’re experiencing, rather a more sensitive or intimate emotion like pain, betrayal, or loneliness.
-Thought records help you separate emotions from the facts.
+Create a thought record that allows you to analyze the event, the factors that contribute to the event, and the reasons why you are feeling triggered.
+This can help you discover that it may not actually be anger that you’re experiencing, but rather a more sensitive or intimate emotion like pain, betrayal, or loneliness.
+Thought records can separate emotions from facts.

 13. Practice Radical Acceptance

-Radical acceptance comes from the teachings of Dialectical Behavioral Therapy (DBT).
-The concept that two opposing statements can coexist as being true at the same time.
-Radical acceptance helps you let go of the bitterness, anger, and resentment, helping you shift toward an acceptance of reality.
+Radical acceptance comes from the teachings of dialectical behavioral therapy (DBT).
+The concept is that two opposing statements can coexist as being true at the same time.
+Radical acceptance helps you let go of bitterness, anger, and resentment, helping you shift toward an acceptance of reality.

 14. Notice What’s In Your Control & What’s Not

-Noticing what is in your control and what’s out of your control helps you to take a step back.
-It is easy to wish you could wave a magic wand and change things exactly to your liking so that all problems could be solved.
-Unfortunately, life does not work that way, and there are many factors that are out of your control.
-Practicing this exercise will help you to hone in on what is in your control, such as your reactions, to help change the outcome of the situation.
+Noticing what is in your control and what is not teaches you to take a step back.
+It is easy to wish you could wave a magic wand and change things exactly to your liking, making all of your problems disappear.
+Unfortunately, life does not work that way, and there are many factors that are out of your hands.
+Practicing this exercise will help you to hone in on what you can control, such as your reactions, to change the outcome of the situation.

 15. Balance Your Basic Needs

 Maslow’s hierarchy of needs is one of the fundamental teachings of psychology.
 When you notice difficulty in regulating your emotions, take a look at your basic needs.
 When was the last time you had a proper, nutritious meal?
-When was the last time you drank water?
+When did you last drink water?
 How has your quality of sleep been?
 Do you feel physically and emotionally safe?
-A lot of the time you may experience irrational anger because there are other factors at play.
-Instead of staying in the storm of anger, try getting some rest or eating something nutritious and check in with your emotions after.
+A lot of the time, your irrational anger may stem from these commonly overlooked factors.
+Instead of staying in the storm of anger, try getting some rest, eating something nutritious, and checking in with your emotions.

 How a Therapist Can Help

-Therapy is a great way for you to “blow off steam,” and is an unbiased place to share your unfiltered thoughts and feelings.
-While you may not want to yell at your therapist, you can share how you are really feeling about the situation and be honest about the anger that you are experiencing.
+Therapy provides a safe, unbiased place for you to “blow off steam” and share your unfiltered thoughts and feelings.
+While you may not want to yell at your therapist, you can share how you are really feeling and be honest about the anger that you are experiencing.
+Finding the right therapist will help ensure that you feel safe as you learn how to manage anger issues and repair the damage of uncontrolled anger.
+Using an online therapist directory is an easy way to search for individual, group, and couples counselors.

-Find a therapist that helps you feel safe and that you feel can help you with anger issues and repairing the damage of uncontrolled anger.
-Use an online therapist directory to help find individual, group and couples counselors.
-Individual therapists will help you 1-on-1 with your emotions, while a couples counselor will help you work with your partner(s) and will serve as a safe space for all parties involved to share their thoughts and opinions.
-Group therapy is another great form of support as it helps you hear how other people have handled similar situations to yours, while allowing you the opportunity to share your story and give your own insights on what could be helpful to someone else.
+Individual therapists will work with you one-on-one, while a couples counselor will focus on both you and your partner(s).
+Couples therapy serves as a nonjudgmental place for all parties involved to share their thoughts and opinions.
+Group therapy is another form of support where you can hear how other people have handled similar situations to yours.
+It also allows you the opportunity to share your story and give your own insights on what could be helpful for someone else.

 Final Thoughts

-While anger is often a secondary emotion to something greater, being able to learn how to manage your emotions will help you maintain and improve your relationships.
-Anger issues can affect anyone so be sure to get help if you feel like your anger is out of control.
+While learning how to manage your emotions and practice anger management tools can be challenging, doing so will help you maintain and improve your relationships.
+Remind yourself that anger issues can affect anyone, so be sure to seek help if you feel like your anger is out of control.